svhouten1/svhouten1.github.io/docs/01-Chart-Configuration.md

 ### Colors

 When supplying colors to Chart options, you can use a number of formats.
 You can specify the color as a string in hexadecimal, RGB, or HSL notations.
+If a color is needed, but not specified, Chart.js will use the global default color.
+This color is stored at `Chart.defaults.global.defaultColor`.
+It is initially set to 'rgb(0, 0, 0, 0.1)';

 You can also pass a [CanvasGradient](https://developer.mozilla.org/en-US/docs/Web/API/CanvasGradient) object.
 You will need to create this before passing to the chart, but using it you can achieve some interesting effects.